TechDailyNotes/study-notes-system-design/modules/concept.md

-# Components in System Design
+# Modules in System Design